 - Federal and state employment laws – Ohio Civil Rights Commission (OCRC) and Equal Employment Opportunity Commission (EEOC) complaints, Fair Labor Standards Act (FLSA), Family and Medical Leave Act (FMLA), non-discrimination under Title VII, Title IX, Americans with Disabilities Act (ADA), Uniformed Services Employment and Reemployment Rights Act (USERRA), Occupational Safety and Health Administration (OSHA), maternity leave, workers’ compensation, and litigation of religion, race, gender, search and seizure, and due process claims arising under the U.S. Constitution.

-Ulmer & Berne LLP is proud to announce that Inajo Davis Chappell, Partner and Chair of the firm’s Nonprofit Group, has been recognized by Savoy Magazine as one of the Most Influential Black Lawyers in America.
-This exclusive list, on which Inajo has now twice been featured, honors visionaries, leaders and advocates –...
+Inajo Davis Chappell, Partner and Chair of Ulmer & Berne LLP’s Nonprofit Practice Group, has been named by Savoy Magazine as one of the Most Influential Women in Corporate America.
+This exclusive list honors women who embody talent, leadership, and grace while executing critical roles for some of the largest...

 Inajo Davis Chappell, partner and chair of the Nonprofit Practice Group at Ulmer & Berne LLP, has been recognized by Savoy Magazine as one of the Most Influential Black Lawyers in America.
 The honor extends to a select group of black attorneys who have distinguished themselves from their peers based...